ontolex/morph/index.md

 </div>
 </div>

-Unlike inflection rules, word formation rules generate lexical entries rather than forms -- this can be expressed through the property `morph:generates`.
+Word formation rules generate (canonical) forms of lexical entries rather than forms -- this can be expressed through the property `morph:generates`.

 <div class="entity">